kriollo/typecheckGo/README.md

 ### Error Codes

-The type checker uses TypeScript-compatible error codes:
+The type checker uses TypeScript-compatible error codes with descriptive messages:

-- `TS2304`: Cannot find name 'X'
+- `TS2304`: Cannot find name 'X' (with typo suggestions)
+- `TS2322`: Type 'X' is not assignable to type 'Y' (with conversion suggestions)
-- `TS2554`: Expected X arguments, but got Y
+- `TS2554`: Expected X arguments, but got Y (with parameter information)
-- `TS2349`: 'X' is not a function
+- `TS2349`: This expression is not callable (with usage hints)
-- `TS2451`: 'X' is already defined
+- `TS2307`: Cannot find module 'X'
+- `TS2305`: Module 'X' has no exported member
 - `TS1003`: Invalid identifier

 ## Examples